-Vice Admiral Starling assumed command of Navy Cyber Forces at its establishment on Jan.
+Vice Adm. (ret) Starling began his last assignment as commander of Navy Cyber Forces at its establishment on Jan.
 26, 2010.
-He is responsible for organizing and prioritizing manpower, training, modernization and maintenance requirements for networks and cryptologic, space, intelligence and information operations capabilities.
-As commander Naval Network Warfare Command, he oversees the conduct of Navy network and space operations.
+There he was responsible for organizing and prioritizing manpower, training, modernization and maintenance requirements for networks and cryptologic, space, intelligence and information operations capabilities.
+He concurrently served as commander Naval Network Warfare Command, where he oversaw the conduct of Navy network and space operations.

 Starling is a native of Virginia Beach, Va., and was commissioned through the University of Virginia NROTC program in 1974.
 He was designated a naval flight officer in March 1975 and a naval aviator in March 1983, flying the A-6 Intruder with the Black Falcons of Attack Squadron (VA) 85, the Golden Intruders of VA-128 and the Milestones of VA-196.